Veda

 2019

-NECKLACE (Found sheep bone, found ceramic fragment, reclaimed lapislazuli bead, reclaimed copper wire)
+NECKLACE (Found sheep bones, found ceramic fragment, reclaimed lapislazuli bead, reclaimed copper wire)

 Veda (Sanskrit: विद्या) is mainly translated as learning, philosophy, scholarship and knowledge, uniting together concepts not only of intellectual knowledge per se but a process of enquiry, reasoning and understanding, as per its etymological root Vid (Sanskrit: विद्), also shared in the verb to see (Latin videre), meaning “to reason upon, to find, to know, to understand”.